subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 ---
 layout: default
-title: "Taming Randomness: The Story of Brownian Motion"
+title: "Encounters with Randomness: The Story of Brownian Motion"
 ---

-# Taming Randomness: The Story of Brownian Motion
+# Encounters with Randomness: The Story of Brownian Motion

 ## Introduction